 - Add the vanilla and incorporate well.

-- Add 2 cups of the flour and baking soda, and continuing to use the mixer, blend well into the butter and cream cheese mixture.
+- Add 2 cups of the flour and baking powder, and continuing to use the mixer, blend well into the butter and cream cheese mixture.

 - Add the flour-covered nuts and fruit to the batter and fold in with a spatula.